cuckoosandbox/cuckoo/docs/book/src/usage/api.rst

 This configuration inherits a number of settings from the distribution's default uWSGI configuration, loading ``api.py`` from the Cuckoo installation directory.
-If Cuckoo is installed in a different path, adjust the configuration (the *chdir* setting, and perhaps the *uid* and *gid* settings) accordingly.
+In this example we installed Cuckoo in /home/cuckoo/cuckoo, if Cuckoo is installed in a different path, adjust the configuration (the *chdir* setting, and perhaps the *uid* and *gid* settings) accordingly.

 Enable the app configuration and start the server::